AndiLindner/butterfly_identification/README.md

-Example files for Austria's national [MUSICA](https://asc.ac.at/systems/musica/) supercomputer and the [LEO5](https://www.uibk.ac.at/zid/systeme/hpc-systeme/leo5/) HPC system of the University of Innsbruck. are also provided in this repository.
+Example files for Austria's national [MUSICA](https://asc.ac.at/systems/musica/) supercomputer and the [LEO5](https://www.uibk.ac.at/zid/systeme/hpc-systeme/leo5/) HPC system of the University of Innsbruck are also provided in this repository.

 ## Evaluation